speedmax/h2o-php/README.md

 H2O template
 ------------------------
-H2O is markup language for PHP that has taken a lot of inspiration from django.
+H2O is markup language for PHP that has taken a lot of inspiration from Django.

 __Features__